tekakutli/forks-that-are-active/README.md

 this state design was chosen due to github-api download limit if you see a "API limit reached" message just re-run the script some time later, nothing already downloaded will be re-downloaded

-* jp was not used because I needed to use $ cut some things either way
+* jp was not used because I needed to use $ cut for some things either way
 * no database was used because this is meant to be an easy thing

 btw you can increase the github-API download limit this way: